learn-co-curriculum/dsc-sparkcontext/README.md

 ## Summary

-In this short lab, we saw how SparkContext is used as an entry point to Spark applications.
+In this codealong, we saw how SparkContext is used as an entry point to Spark applications.
 We learned how to start a SparkContext, how to list and use some of the attributes and methods in SparkContext and how to shut it down.
 Students are encouraged to explore other attributes and methods offered by the `sc` object.
 Some of these, namely creating and transforming datasets as RDDs, will be explored in later labs.